zhengqili/Neural-Scene-Flow-Fields/README.md

 ```

 ## Training
-(1) In configs/config_kid-running.txt, changing expname to any name that you like (different from the original one), and running the following command for training the representation:
+(1) In configs/config_kid-running.txt, modifying expname to any name you like (different from the original one), and running the following command for training the model:
 ```bash
     python run_nerf.py --config configs/config_kid-running.txt
 ```
 The per-scene training takes ~2 days using 2 Nvidia V100 GPUs.

-## Evaluation on Dynamic Scene Dataset
+## Evaluation on the Dynamic Scene Dataset
 (1) Download Dynamic Scene dataset "dynamic_scene_data_full.zip" from https://drive.google.com/drive/folders/1G-NFZKEA8KSWojUKecpJPVoq5XCjBLOV?usp=sharing

-(2) Download pretrained models "dynamic_scene_pretrained_models.zip" from https://drive.google.com/drive/folders/1G-NFZKEA8KSWojUKecpJPVoq5XCjBLOV?usp=sharing, unzip and put them in the folder "nsff_exp/logs/"
+(2) Download pretrained model "dynamic_scene_pretrained_models.zip" from https://drive.google.com/drive/folders/1G-NFZKEA8KSWojUKecpJPVoq5XCjBLOV?usp=sharing, unzip and put them in the folder "nsff_exp/logs/"

 (3) Run the following command for each scene:
 ```bash